LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/debug/README.md

   $ rm -f src1w.zip src1f.zip
   $ ls
   ```
-  (By the way, you can get any week's source code by following these steps.
-The zip file will be called src(#)(day) with the # being the week number, and the day being "w" for the first lecture, and "f" for the second lecture of the week.)

 3. You should now have two new folders, `src1w/` and `src1f/`.
 If you look inside, you should see
 a bunch of .c files!
 4. You might notice that the names of some of them look familiar.
 Indeed, these are the same programs you